tosc/vim/README.md

 # TODO

 ### Important
+* VH
+	- Change autocompiler to autotesting instead.
+* Move marks to vim-base.

+### Mid
+* Find way of splitting folding stuff into separate vimfile.
+	(The problem is how to source it in vim-base and have it work in heavy)
 * Make repositories
 	- Dotfiles
-* Code-completion.
-	- Add custom completer using YCM Completer API for snippets.

-### Mid
-* Go through installation again and remove everything that's no longer needed.
+* Go through installation again and remove everything in README that's no longer needed.
 * VH
-	- Add git draw to this.
 	- Add compilestatusbar
 		- Show last time compiled.
 		- Show how long it took.